Consensus-Based Optimization for Saddle Point Problems: Implementation of CBO-SP and Numerical Experiments

-In order to visualize the behavior of the CBO-SP algorithm in practice, we depict in Figure~\ref{fig:CBOSP_illustrative} below snapshots of the positions of the particles for four different types of saddle point functions, which are plotted in the first row of the figure.
+To visualize the behavior of the CBO-SP algorithm in practice, we depict in Figure~\ref{fig:CBOSP_illustrative} below snapshots of the positions of the particles for four different types of saddle point functions, which are plotted in the first row of the figure.
 The experiments include two \textit{nonconvex-nonconcave} examples, which is in general the setting of particular interest in modern applications.
 We observe that in all cases (also in case of different initializations) the saddle point is found fast and reliably.